-French Distribition Agreements - A Brief Overview of French Law
+French Distribition Agreements - Overview

 The law applicable to a Distribution Agreement is left to the appreciation of the parties.